$5.25 billion dollar canal expansion opens for business

 One of the world’s largest and most complicated engineering projects was inaugurated today in Panama.
 The Panama Canal expansion is now open to neo-Panamax sized ships.
 Traditionally, only ships built to Panamax specifications could pass through the Panama Canal.

 What are Panamax and neo-Panamax ships?

-neo-Panamax ships are allowed maximum dimensions of 366m in length, 49m in width and 15.2m in depth – a massive increase for commerical shipping operators to take advantage of.
-It is expected a new wave of orders for ships of this size will be placed over the next coming years as using the Panama Canal benefits in savings of around 14 days voyage time for ships that use it.
+neo-Panamax ships are allowed maximum dimensions of 366m in length, 49m in width and 15.2m in depth – a massive increase for commercial shipping operators to take advantage of.
+It is expected a new wave of orders for ships of this size will be placed over the next coming years as using the Panama Canal benefits savings of around 14 days voyage time for ships that use it.

 The new canal runs alongside the existing canal and operates quite differently than the old way.
-There are no “mules” (small trains either side of the ship which are used to pull the ship through) on the new canal – instead, they use a tug at the front and back of each ship.
+There are no “mules” (small trains on either side of the ship which is used to pull the ship through) on the new canal – instead, they use a tug at the front and back of each ship.